namks/GWAS_tutorial/Week3.md

 The first few lines are for metadata, and followed by genotype data.

+Since `.vcf` files are *readable*, we can handle them using linux commands.
+Or you can use BCFtools (http://samtools.github.io/bcftools/bcftools.html)

 ### Oxford format (.bgen)

 Imputed UKB data are distributed in `.bgen` format.